 Regeneration of the Mosses Begins – NNR Established and BogLIFE Project Underway

 Since 1991, the Mosses have been a National Nature Reserve, with English and Welsh national nature bodies working to restore the peat.
 The site is now a Special Site of Scientific Interest (SSSI), a Special Areas of Conservation (SACs) and a Ramsar site as a wetland of international importance.

-In 2016, the EU LIFE programme awarded Natural England a multi-million pound grant over 5 years to support the Marches Mosses BogLIFE project with the aim of restoring the Marches Mosses.
-The partnership includes Natural Resources Wales and the Shropshire Wildlife Trust and is also supported by the Heritage Lottery Fund.
+In 2016, the EU LIFE programme awarded Natural England a multi-million pound grant over five years to support the Marches Mosses BogLIFE project with the aim of restoring this valuable peatland.
+The partnership includes Natural Resources Wales and is also supported by the National Lottery Heritage Fund.

-Also in 2016, had been a pollution risk for around 60 years.
-Shropshire Wildlife Trust purchased the scrapyard on the south end of Fenn’s and Whixall Mosses with the help of Natural England and the Esmée Fairbairn Foundation.
+Also in 2016, Shropshire Wildlife Trust purchased the scrapyard on the south end of Fenn’s and Whixall Mosses with the help of Natural England and the Esmée Fairbairn Foundation.
 The scrapyard had been a pollution risk for some 60 years.
 Cleanup began in 2018 with over 100 truckloads of waste metals and hazardous materials and around 50,000 tyres being removed from the site.
 Contaminated ground at the site will be covered with turf and the area will be left to develop into woodland.